Pull to refresh

 Patients with advanced esophageal squamous cell carcinoma who fail both chemotherapy and immunotherapy have almost no good options.
 On May 11, China's drug regulator granted breakthrough status to Hansoh Pharmaceutical's HS-20093, a targeted cancer drug built around a protein called B7-H3.

 The designation lets Hansoh fast-track trials and review.
-It is the latest in a run of breakthrough nods for HS-20093 across small cell lung cancer, osteosarcoma, and other solid tumors in China and the United States, putting B7-H3 on the short list of emerging antibody-drug conjugate targets.
+HS-20093 has received breakthrough designations for small cell lung cancer, osteosarcoma, and other solid tumors in China and the United States.
+The multiple designations show the growing focus on B7-H3 in antibody-drug conjugate development.

 Why it matters

-Esophageal cancer kills more people in China than almost anywhere else, and second-line patients today have weeks, not years, of survival left.
+Esophageal cancer kills more people in China than almost anywhere else.
+Second-line patients have weeks, not years, to live.

 Play on this story Voices Debate Predict